mastrogiovanni/mri-website/content/en/docs/_index.md

 date: 2017-10-19T15:26:15Z
 lastmod: 2019-10-26T15:26:15Z
 publishdate: 2018-11-23T15:26:15Z

-title: Home title
+title: MRI Group OPBG
-description: Text about this post
+description: Documentation about MRI Group at OPBG
-images:
-- home-cover.png
 ---

-# MRI OPBG Group

-## The technical documentation about MRI OPBG Group research

-## Research

-We investigate all fields related to brain imaging.
+This site is intended for internal communication purpose only.

+You can find here informations about:

-Here the topics we are interested to:
+* what we are working on

-* Topic 1
-* Topic 2
-* Topic 3
+* how to do something
+* what tools we already have
 * ...